 Each monthly full-color softcover 96-page Pathfinder Adventure Path volume contains an in-depth adventure scenario, stats for several new monsters, and support articles meant to give Game Masters additional material to expand their campaign.
 Pathfinder Adventure Path volumes use the Open Game License and work with both the Pathfinder RPG and the standard 3.5 fantasy RPG rules set.

 A really fun adventure all the way through, though unfortunately my party actually got stuck on this one for a bit, and needed some coddling.
 Like the last book, the final battle is a huge let down, and very poorly designed.
 This actually would have been the end of my game, as the boss has a DC 21 save or die, and everyone in the party failed but the ranger.
 I ruled it to put the party at -1 and dying instead and ran the battle as is.
 After loosing 2 party members(half the party) the other half did manage to beat him still.
 It was just such a poorly designed encounter that's sole purpose is to insta-kill PC's.
-Luckily, it appears everyone wants to continue.
-Could easily end the whole campaign with 1-2 save or dies he has.
+After that we all lost heart on the series (technically the only person who made it without fudging was the animal companion) and we dropped the campaign.
+He Could easily end the whole campaign with 1-2 save or dies he has, and after he burns through those he has nothing else left.
 I highly recommend rewriting the final battle of this campaign to be more thematic.

 P.S.
 My game is a 25 point build with bonus powers and all players are power gamers.
 The guy with the best chance only had a 40% chance of making the save.